Nepotism exists in every political party: Congress leader Ragini Nayak | Politics

 As many as 25 Airports Authority of India (AAI) airports, including ones at Chennai, Bhopal, Varanasi and Vadodara, as well as 40 railway stations, 15 railway stadiums and an unidentified number of railway colonies have been identified for getting private investments.

 Stating that there is no transfer of ownership or land, Sitharaman had said, ''The NMP talks about brownfield infra assets where investments have already been made, where there is a completed asset which is either languishing or which is remaining not fully monetised or which is remaining underutilised.''
-PTI DJI SMN SMN
+Later, Nayak met former MP Pratibha Singh and her son and Shimla Rural MLA Vikramaditya Singh to pay condolences over the demise of former chief minister Virbhadra Singh on July 8.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)